Indoor/outdoor fiber optic cable

 3. Central strength member for the cable core

-4. Water-swell tape around the core to reduce water ingress
+4. Water-swellable tape around the core to reduce water ingress

 5. Glass yarn reinforcement for additional tensile support

-6. Single LSZH outer sheath for indoor/outdoor deployment logic
+6. Single LSZH outer sheath for indoor and protected outdoor routes

 Compliance and technical references